dmusili/CryptoClustering/README.md

 4) Find the Best Value for k Using the PCA Data
 5) Cluster Cryptocurrencies with K-Means Using the PCA Data
 6) Determine the Weights of Each Feature on Each Principal Component

+The code in this project is written in Python.
+It uses the scikit-learn library for the data analysis.

+The project can be run on either Visual Studio Code, Jupyter or Collab.